Rajaguru001/PropertyRent/README.md

 <hr>
 <bold>About:</bold><br>
-PropertyRentLease its a platform use to post their properties for Rent Seller need to Fill the Form for Post their property Seller Needs to Wait for Admin Approval when Once Admin give Approval its show in the Buyerview and when buyer wants to buy the property he/she in the buyerview
+PropertyRentLease its a platform use to post their properties for Rent Seller need to Fill the Form for Post their property Seller Needs to Wait for Admin Approval when Once Admin give Approval its show in the Buyerview and when buyer wants to buy the property they able to saw in the buyerview
 <hr>

 <span style="color:blue">**Modules:-**</span><br>